 A mother hen has at least 5 different types of cluck that I can recognize.
 (Maybe more, that I can’t.)

-‘Follow me, stay close,’ for after the chicks are up and about, is easy to recognize.
+'Follow me, stay close,' is for after the chicks are up and about and the family is on the move.
 The chicks respond with a chorus of little peeps as they scurry along, keeping up.
 When a chick’s peeping changes from, ‘I’m coming,’ to ‘Wait for me, I’m stuck!’
 The mother’s metronomic ‘Follow me,’ cluck speeds up a little, and gets louder, as she retraces her steps, back and forth, until the lost chick is reunited with the rest.

-‘This is food, eat this,’ is also easy to recognize.
-The little balls of fluff run swiftly to their mother’s head the moment they hear it, and she picks up the food and drops it in front of them, repeatedly, keeping it from running away if it has legs, breaking it up if its too big.
+When they hear, ‘This is food, eat this,’ the little balls of fluff run swiftly to their mother’s head and she picks up the food and drops it in front of them, repeatedly, keeping it from running away if it has legs, breaking it up if its too big.

-‘Come, warm yourself and rest underneath me,’ is more subtle, but still distinct, as the mother clears a little space under herself and squats, lowering her wings to the ground.
+‘Come, warm yourself and rest underneath me,’ is a more subtle cluck, but still distinct, as the mother clears a little space under herself and squats, lowering her wings to the ground.
 Her chicks part the fluffy curtain of feathers and disappear from view.

 What must be the true nature of a culture that is okay with replacing this miraculous complexity, this depth of rightness, with an incubator made of steel and plastic?